DTU-travelpals/docker-django-example/README.md

 That's because we're going to be running shell commands.
 You can always modify these commands for PowerShell if you want.

-#### Clone this repo anywhere you want and move into the directory:
+### Clone this repo anywhere you want and move into the directory

 ```sh
 git clone https://github.com/nickjj/docker-django-example hellodjango